lauradunphy/dunphy_yen_papin_supplement/README.md

 o	This will generate the following:

   •	An HTML file containing all of the figures and figure captions

-  •	Figures 2-7 from the main manuscript as .pdf files
+  •	Figures 2-6 from the main manuscript as .pdf files

-  •	Figures S1-S9 excluding S7 as .pdf files
+  •	Figures S1-S6 and S8 as .tiff files
   •	Data S1-S4 as .csv files
 Figures can easily be changed to different file formats (e.g. jpg, png, etc.) or saved to different locations by changing adjusting the filenames and paths within ggsave functions.
 A call to ggsave can be found at the bottom of the code for each figure.

-S1C Code.
+S1B Code.
 MATLAB code to perform gene essentiality predictions.

 Software information:
  MATLAB R2016b,